 The conductive coils of dynamic mics are attached to their diaphragms.
 These diaphragms are typically circular and move in reaction to the sound waves around them.

 The actual conductive coil can be thought of as a separate piece, though it is attached to the diaphragm.
 As the diaphragm moves, so too does the conductive coil.

 The moving-coils are typically made of small diameter copper wire wound many times in a cylindrical shape.

 The coil is suspended in a cylindrical space with a magnetic structure to its interior and exterior.
 This is a peculiar shape for a magnet and moving-coil dynamics often use separate but attached pole pieces in order to construct the magnetic structure.

-To the left is a replacement capsule/cartridge for the featured Shure SM58.
+Pictured below is a replacement capsule/cartridge for the featured Shure SM58.
 Notice the smaller circle on the top acoustic foam.
 This is where the conductive coil attaches to the diaphragm.
 The diaphragm is just under the acoustic foam and the coil underneath the diaphragm.
-Unfortunately we cannot see the conductive coil in this photo.
+Unfortunately, we cannot see the conductive coil in this photo.

 The magnets and pole pieces that provide the magnetic field are often made of neodymium.